Eliza Orlins: Legal career

 After graduating from law school, Orlins worked as a public defender for The Legal Aid Society.
-Over a decade, Orlins represented over 3,000 clients.
+For over a decade, Orlins has represented over 3,000 indigent clients.

 2021 Manhattan District Attorney primary

 On March 5, 2020, Orlins announced her candidacy for the New York County District Attorney Democratic primary to replace incumbent district attorney Cyrus Vance Jr. Orlins finished seventh in the Democratic primary with 4.2% of the vote.